 I, by no means, ask you to stop pursuing dreams.
 Do it, but don’t get disheartened if you can’t.
 Remember this: If you can see, talk, hear, and are hopefully surrounded by people who love you, that’s all you need.
 You can earn the rest.

-Sushant’s demise is a heart-breaking reminder that no amount of money and fame can buy you happiness, that most important facet to living.
+Sushant’s demise is a heart-breaking reminder that no amount of money and fame can buy you happiness, the most important facet in life.
 No other celebrity death has ever crushed me as much as his.
 Sadder part, there are countless people around us going through the same anguish that pushed Sushant to the extreme.
 None of us can ever fathom what he must have experienced, but we can do our bit to those in similar desolation as Sushant, by just being kind.

 All the love that we are outpouring today for Sushant, had it been poured yesterday, it could have saved him.
 We are all complicit.

 But we can save others.
 With a smile.
 By texting.
 By sharing memes.
 By sending music and movies.
 By talking.
 By just letting them know that you have their back.